gcc-mirror/gcc/gcc/jit/docs/topics/contexts.rst

      If true, the :type:`gcc_jit_context` will not clean up intermediate files written to the filesystem, and will display their location on stderr.

+  .. macro:: GCC_JIT_BOOL_OPTION_HIDE_LOG_STDERR

+     If true, libgccjit will not log the errors on stderr.

 .. function:: void \
               gcc_jit_context_set_bool_allow_unreachable_blocks (gcc_jit_context *ctxt, \
                                                                  int bool_value)